CrimsonDevil333333/Activity-Logger/README.md

 - `window_log_file`: File name for active window logs.
 - `log_dir`: Directory where logs will be stored.
 Use `"temp"` to store in the system's temporary directory.
 - `inactivity_timeout_secs`: Time (in seconds) to wait before flushing buffered key inputs due to inactivity.
+- `screenshot_interval_secs`: Interval in seconds between automatic screenshot captures.
+- `screenshot_enabled`: Boolean to enable or disable screenshot capture feature.
+- `screenshot_resolution`: Optional [width, height] tuple to resize screenshots to lower resolution and save disk space.
+If omitted or null, screenshots are saved at native screen resolution.

 Place the `config.json` file in the same directory as the executable.